mercari/gcp-sa-key-checker/README.md

   - `3650d` (~10 years) -> `GOOGLE_PROVIDED`/`USER_MANAGED`
     - legacy user-created SA keys [had a 10 year validity](https://cloud.google.com/blog/products/containers-kubernetes/introducing-workload-identity-better-authentication-for-your-gke-applications#:~:text=but%20service%20account%20keys%20only%20expire%20every%2010%20years)
   - Valid between `730d` (~2 years) and `761d` (~2 years + 1 month) -> `GOOGLE_PROVIDED`/`SYSTEM_MANAGED`
-    - This seems to be undocumented but was confirmed experimentally.
+    - This does not seem to be documented but was confirmed experimentally.
 Seems to have started rollout around February 2025
   - `NotAfter` date of `9999-12-31 23:59:59 +0000 UTC` -> `GOOGLE_PROVIDED`/`SYSTEM_MANAGED`
     - SA keys generated after around May 2021 seem to not expire at all
   - Any period in the [`iam.serviceAccountKeyExpiryHours` org constraint](https://cloud.google.com/resource-manager/docs/organization-policy/restricting-service-accounts#limit_key_expiry) -> `GOOGLE_PROVIDED`/`USER_MANAGED`